allaliamine/University-management-web-app/README.md

 ## Note
-the website is hosted, u can access it using [https://ensahedunet.000webhostapp.com](https://ensahedunet.000webhostapp.com/)
+the website is hosted, you can access it using [https://ensahedunet.000webhostapp.com](https://ensahedunet.000webhostapp.com/)